circuscode/hello-dolly-for-your-song/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 This simple plugin is an extended version of the famous hello dolly plugin by Matt Mullenweg.
-It shows a random line of any text in your blog.
+It shows a random line of any songtext in your blog.

 == Description ==